 They even figured a way to get rid of them by a bit of rewiring.
 IBM found the computers worked just as well – and cost less to build.
 A few days after Owens got his $32,000 in Baltimore, the two in Poughkeepsie found themselves staring at a joint check for $56,013, believed to be the highest idea award ever made.

-Welcome mat for ideas.
+A welcome mat for ideas.
 There was a time when any idea an employee had might be automatically considered the property of the company.
-It didn't matter that you might have worked on it at home many nights.
+It didn’t matter that you might have worked on it at home many nights.
 Even patents were appropriated.
 Result: Thinking was discouraged.
-Many took the attitude, "Well, let the brass worry about everything."
-Some employees day after day saw costly errors, or opportunities missed, and didn't bother to suggest changes.
+Many took the attitude, “Well, let the brass worry about everything.”
+Some employees day after day saw costly errors, or opportunities missed and didn’t bother to suggest changes.

-From the suggestion box your idea may go to the boss, who will assign someone to look into it.
-Or, in a large company, it may go direct to a special suggestion committee with authority to make an immediate award, up to $25, assuming the idea is useful.
+From the suggestion box, your idea may go to the boss, who will assign someone to look into it.
+Or, in a large company, it may go directly to a special suggestion committee with the authority to make an immediate award, up to $25, assuming the idea is useful.

 This award may be increased later by executive action, or if yours is a branch of a large corporation, by the main-headquarters suggestion committee.
-(Some concerns now even employ full-time suggestion-system staffs. )
+(Some concerns now even employ full-time suggestion-system staff.)

 Your idea could be a simpler filing system, a way of making jobs safer and more pleasant, anything to improve quality – or, above all – anything to cut costs.
 In Niles, Ill., recently, a Sears, Roebuck store employee, Ray Anderson, got tired of sending assistants up and down ladders to change burned-out light bulbs.
 “Why don’t we just quit using bulbs that burn out so fast and switch to the new long-life bulbs?” he suggested.
 “They burn three times as long.”

 Sears found Anderson’s idea could save hundreds of dollars a year in various stores.
 It sent him $1,239, his share of the savings.